webmiddle/webmiddle/packages/webmiddle-manager-cookie/README.md

 ## How it works

-Differently from all the other packages that we will see, this is the only one that is not a service.
+Differently from most of the other core packages, this isn't a service.

 It is a wrapper on top of the **[tough-cookie](https://github.com/salesforce/tough-cookie)** library and it acts as a cookie jar.

-It is **shared** among all the webmiddle instances and can be used by services such as HttpRequest and Browser to store and retrieve cookies.
+It is **shared** among all the contexts extending `rootContext` and by `rootContext` itself, and can be used by services such as HttpRequest and Browser to store and retrieve cookies.

-This package makes sure that cookies can be preserved and shared when using different services and different webmiddles.
+This package makes sure that cookies can be preserved and shared when evaluating different services.

 ## Properties